Christina Gibbons

 Christina Marie Gibbons (born December 30, 1994) is an American soccer player who plays as a defender.
+She is married to social worker Dempsey Schott Gibbons.

 Club career

 FC Kansas City, 2017

 After spending four years playing at Duke University, Gibbons was drafted by FC Kansas City with the 5th overall pick in the 2017 NWSL College Draft.
 She appeared in all 24 games for FCKC, where she scored 1 goal.

 Loan to Melbourne Victory, 2017–2018

 On October 4, 2017, Gibbons was loaned to Melbourne Victory.
 She scored her first goal against Melbourne City, a game winner in the 86th minute.

 Sky Blue FC, 2018

 In December 2017, Gibbons was traded to Sky Blue FC alongside teammate Shea Groom.

 International career

 Gibbons received a call-up to the United States women's national soccer team for their 2017 January Camp.
 She has not yet been capped by the team.